kuiperzone/Publish-AppImage/README.md

 # Publish-AppImage for .NET #

 **Publish-AppImage for .NET** is a simple bash script deployment utility which calls `dotnet publish` and packages the output as an [AppImage](https://appimage.org/) file (or zip) with a single command.
-The the Linux "Desktop Entry" file is generated automagically.
+The Linux "Desktop Entry" file is generated automagically.

 It is licensed under MIT and for use on Linux with the [Microsoft .NET SDK](https://dotnet.microsoft.com/download)